& Rural Sociology

 - Max W. Runge (Farm Management) – Row Crop Enterprise Budgets, Livestock Enterprise Budgets, and Input prices.

-- Dr. Wendiam Sawadgo (Agri-environmental Economics, Policy) – Economics of conservation practices that enchance soil health and water quality; Profitability of agricultural production; Non-market valuation; Agricultural marketing; Land economics; Risk management.
+- Dr. Wendiam Sawadgo (Agri-environmental Economics, Policy) – Economics of conservation practices that enhance soil health and water quality; Profitability of agricultural production; Non-market valuation; Agricultural marketing; Land economics; Risk management.

 - Dr. Mykel Taylor (Land Economics) – Research in rental rates, landowner-tenant relationships, farm bill policy, farm management.